sarahzu/DS-for-SE-2018-Seminar/Worksheet_defect_prediction_paper_1_and_3.md

 ## Questions

 1. What is the **main research question/goal**? _(there may be more than one, but usually there is an overarching research question/goal.)
 (Alice)

+The main goal of this paper is to throughfully examine the reason why process metrics are better than code metrics for defect prediciton.
+In order to reach this goal they investigated several research questions in which they compared code metrics with defect metrics.

 2. Why is this paper **important**?
 (Sarah)